omundy/dig333-devlog/README.md

 ## Instructions

-1. Duplicate the `week-00.md` file, changing the name and heading to match the current week
+1. Duplicate the `week-00.md` "template" file, changing the name and heading to match the current week number.
 1. Summarize each article/video in 3-4 sentences.
 Include...
     1. A short summary
     1. A quote from the reading